eth-infinitism/account-abstraction/documents/using_eip_7702_accounts_with_erc_4337.md

 like storage of the account - much like the "proxyTarget" address used in a normal proxy.

 [AUTH-001]:  An EIP-7702 delegate can only be used as a "sender".
 It cannot be used as another entity.

-[AUTH-002]: A call to EIP-7702 delegate is only allowed to the "sender" address, and not to any other address
+[AUTH-002]: A call to EIP-7702 delegate is only allowed to the "sender" address, and not to any other address.

 ## Rationale